Menu

 Admissions to Reception are managed by the Local Authority (Bury Council); full information and contact details can be found on their website following the link below.

-If you are looking for a place for September 2025, please come to one of our Open Events which will take place in November 2024.
-Watch this space for more info.
+If you are looking for a place for September 2026, please come to one of our Open Mornings:

 You have to apply online with Bury Council between November and January (follow the link below).